Dollar perkier as data boosts sentiment, euro wary of ECB

 Such an outcome should add pressure on the ECB, already fretting about a protracted period of low inflation, to act when it meets on Thursday.

-Commodity currencies also took a hit with the New Zealand dollar reaching to its lowest in 2-1/2 months at $0.8440 NZD=D4.
+Commodity currencies also took a hit with the New Zealand dollar reaching to its lowest in 2-1/2 months at $0.8440.

 The Australian and Canadian dollars also ceded ground against the greenback ahead of interest rate decisions by the Reserve Bank of Australia (RBA) and Bank of Canada (BOC).